FrankwaP/mixxx-utils/install_Mixxx_with_libKeyFinder.md

 cd ..
 ```

-We can then remove the build folder:
+We can then delete the build folder:

 ```bash
 rm -rf build
 ```

-And even the cache folder:
+And if your computer is short on memory, you can even delete the cache folder;
+else it is recommended to keep it as this will make the following upgrades faster:

 ```bash
 cd ..